 Test-Driven Development (TDD) has been tattered, torn, twisted, stood on its head, and pounded into an pulp of techno-fetishism.
 TDD was a game-changer, but the focus in the interceding years has shifted from technique to tools and TDD has been devolving into a lost art.

-Test automation is almost mandatory for projects that demand high quality as well as short release cycles.
-It acts as safety net in order to protect existing functionality against bugs resulting from unintended side-effects of recent changes.
-Developers “in the trenches” often automate their tests but don’t practice strict Test-Driven Development (TDD).
+Agile testing and test automation are almost mandatory for projects that demand high quality as well as short release cycles like Scrum.
+It acts as a safety net in order to protect existing functionality against bugs resulting from unintended side-effects of recent changes.
+Software developers “in the trenches” often automate their tests but don’t practice strict Test-Driven Development (TDD).

 Test driven development follow this pattern: Setup – Execute – Verify the new state.
 Asking the system under test for its new state has traditionally been done to check the new state.
 This can create problems with the Law of Demeter.
 The system under test knows unnecessary much about the objects it is collaborating with.